unrealdhanush/Rufus/README.md

 ## **1. Introduction**

-**RufusAI** is an intelligent web crawler and data synthesizer designed to extract and structure information from various websites.
-Built with scalability and flexibility in mind, RufusAI seamlessly integrates into Retrieval-Augmented Generation (RAG) pipelines, enhancing data retrieval and processing capabilities for diverse applications.
+**RufusAIToolkit** is an intelligent web crawler and data synthesizer designed to extract and structure information from various websites.
+Built with scalability and flexibility in mind, RufusAIToolkit seamlessly integrates into Retrieval-Augmented Generation (RAG) pipelines, enhancing data retrieval and processing capabilities for diverse applications.

 ---